 In sleep mode, popular air conditioners like Panasonic will automatically increase the temperature setting by a ratio of between 0.5 and 1 degree per hour, up to a maximum of +3 degrees.

-It’s the same principal when the air conditioner is in heating mode, only vice versa – in sleep mode, the temperature will be reduced by a ratio of 0.5 to 1 degree every hour up to a maximum of 2 to 3 hours.
+It’s the same principal when the air conditioner is in heating mode, only vice versa.
+In sleep mode, the temperature will be reduced by a ratio of 0.5 to 1 degree every hour up to a maximum of 2 to 3 hours.

+Sleep mode isn’t the only way to use your air con effectively.
 Naturally, it all comes down to personal preference.